The Devil's Advocate (1997 film): Post-production

 At the end of the film, John Milton morphs into Lucifer as a fallen angel.
 The crew created the effect by combining life masks depicting Reeves, Pacino in 1997 and Pacino as he appeared in the 1972 film The Godfather.
-The Godfather make-up artist Dick Smith supplied the life mask he made in the 1970s to Devil's Advocate artist Rick Baker, Smith's former protégé.
+The Godfather makeup artist Dick Smith supplied to The Devil's Advocate artist Rick Baker, Smith's former protégé, the life mask that he made in the 1970s.
 Additionally, Baker created images for demonic faces seen on real actresses and actors, with hands also appearing to move underneath Tamara Tunie's skin, a digital creation with the contributions of Richard Greenberg and Stephanie Powell.

 Shots of ballerinas moving in water were used as a basis for Milton's animated sculpture.
-Special effects producer Edward L. Williams said he filmed the people for the statue effect, and that they were naked and placed in a tank next to a blue screen.
-It took three months to film the people and then add the computer effects, at a cost of $2 million, or 40% of the overall budget for special effects.
+Special-effects producer Edward L. Williams said that he filmed the people for the statue effect, and that they were naked and placed in a tank next to a blue screen.
+It took three months to film the people and add the computer effects, at a cost of $2 million, which was 40% of the overall budget for special effects.

 James Newton Howard, a past collaborator with Hackford, was tasked to write the score.
-Hackford dubbed over Pacino's performance of "It Happened in Monterey" with Sinatra's voice.
+Hackford dubbed Pacino's performance of "It Happened in Monterey" with Sinatra's voice.
 "Paint It Black" by The Rolling Stones is also used for the film's conclusion.

 Release

-During early stages of photography, Warner aspired to a release in August 1997.
+During early stages of photography, Warner Bros. aspired to a release in August 1997.
 The film eventually had its release on October 17, 1997, on the same day as another horror film, I Know What You Did Last Summer.
-To promote the release, Warner's website included the warning on hell's gate from Dante's Inferno Canto III ("Abandon every hope, ye who enter here"), with credits presented as circles of hell.
-The television advertising and poster were upfront as to Milton being Satan, though this is not explicitly revealed in the film itself until its later acts.
+To promote the release, Warner Bros.'s website included the warning on Hell's Gate from Dante's Inferno Canto III ("Abandon every hope, ye who enter here"), with credits presented as circles of Hell.
+The television advertising and poster were upfront regarding Milton being Satan, although it is not explicitly revealed in the film until its later acts.

-Around 475,000 copies of the VHS and DVD were produced by February 1998, but their release into the home video market was delayed pending the Hart v.
+Approximately 475,000 copies of the VHS and DVD were produced by February 1998, but their release into the home-video market was delayed pending the Hart v.
 Warner Bros., Inc. lawsuit.
-The film afterwards went into regular airings on TNT and TBS.
-A Blu-ray edition was released in Region A in 2012, as an "Unrated Director's Cut" in which the art in the climax previously subject to the lawsuit is digitally redone.
+Afterward, the film went into regular airings on TNT and TBS.
+In 2012, a Blu-ray edition was released in Region A as an "Unrated Director's Cut", in which the climax's art that was previously subject to the lawsuit is digitally redone.

 Reception

 Box office

 On its opening weekend in October 1997, The Devil's Advocate earned $12.2 million, finishing second in the U.S. box office to I Know What You Did Last Summer, which made $16.1 million.
-The Devil's Advocate was largely competing against thriller films aimed at youth in the Halloween season.
+Devil's Advocate was largely competing against thriller films aimed at youth in the Halloween season.
 By December 6, 1997, it grossed $56.1 million.
 It ended its run on February 12, 1998, with a gross of $61 million in North America and $92 million elsewhere.